 Professional guidelines have identified multiple criteria that define candidacy for AS; a common definition is based on a Gleason score (a measure of tumor aggression) of 6 or less, PSA levels 10 ng/ml or less, and a stage between T1c and T2a (NCCN, 2009).
 Patients with Gleason scores of 7 are also often considered eligible for active surveillance.
 Other criteria that may be used include 33% or fewer positive cores (biopsy samples), or 50% or fewer single-core involvement.
 When a patient opts for active surveillance, he is put on a regular monitoring schedule.
 While there is no universal standard protocol for active surveillance, monitoring schedules often include serial PSA blood tests every 3-6 months, digital rectal exams (DRE) every 3-6 months, and a repeat biopsy at one year followed by subsequent biopsies every 3-5 years thereafter (Klotz, 2008).
-Some providers also use bone or CT scans to monitor for metastases, complete blood counts to monitor for anemia, and examination of other physical symptoms such as fatigue, weight loss, or weakness (Choo, 2002).
+Other monitoring tests that have been employed include bone scans and CT scans of the abdomen and pelvis to monitor for metastases, as well as transrectal ultrasounds in combination with DRE to assess for progression of local disease or urinary symptoms (Choo, 2002).